 In the original the Midgar portion took a few hours, that wouldn’t obviously work in the context of a single game so it’s been expanded.
 This results in new characters and new story elements being introduced, as well as the original supporting characters getting developed in greater depth.
 It’s done a good job of making the characters more rounded and I’ve really enjoyed the interactions between them.

-So far the main story beats have largely been the same but I’ve enjoyed the new elements and am curious if there will be any significant changes to the main plot in the future instalments.
+I’ve enjoyed the new elements and am curious if there will be any significant changes to the main plot in future instalments.
 The focus on the characters has made me want certain changes to happen, even though I very much doubt it’ll be possible.
 I won’t go into anything just to avoid possible spoilers despite it being a 23-year-old game, what I will say is that it’s been fun seeing familiar events happening in slightly different ways.

 The expanded content also means the introduction of sidequests, these usually go somewhere within the location you’re in and kill some monsters which can get a little samey but usually comes with some kind of reward.
 The battle intel missions can be quite fun as these earn you the summon Materia as well as objectives that encourage you to use certain game mechanics that you might not otherwise.
 There are also minigames such as darts which offer amusing distractions.